What is Alfonso?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-There are many various information stealers, usually their developers either use their stealers themselves or they sell them to third parties (other cyber criminals).
+There are many information stealers on the web - developers use these for their own purposes or sell them to third parties (other cyber criminals).

-In most cases malware like Alfonso collects sensitive information, however, sometimes it can have additional features that would allow cyber criminals to access victim's microphone, camera, download files, and/or perform other tasks.
-A couple of examples of other data stealing malware are Hunter, Xenon and RedLine.
+In most cases, malware such as Alfonso collects private, sensitive information, however, it can have additional features allowing cyber criminals to access the victim's microphone and camera, download files, and perform other tasks.

 How did Alfonso infiltrate my computer?